swiss6th/homebridge-almond/readme.md

 Some devices from each of these categories are supported:

 - Binary switches
+- Multiswitches (2 binary switches in one device)
+- Multilevel switches (as lightbulbs)
+- Continuous fan controllers
 - Lightbulbs
-- Multilevel switches (as lightbulbs)
 - Thermostats
 - Garage door openers
-- Continuous fan controllers
 - Smoke detectors
 - Contact sensors
 - Almond Click buttons